Thairo Estrada Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.
+- The Phillies pitching staff is 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Phillies have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Phillies have a 4.00 team ERA that ranks 10th across all league pitching staffs.

+- Phillies pitchers combine to give up 141 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Toronto Blue Jays, allowing four earned runs while surrendering four hits.
+- In his most recent appearance on Saturday, Aug.
+12, the righty tossed five innings against the Minnesota Twins, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.